RConsortium/S7/README.md

               - [x] - a character vector.
           - [ ] - method is a compatible function
           - [x] - `method_new` is designed to work at run-time
+              - [ ] - `method_new` should optionally take a package
+                version, so the method is only registered if the package is newer than the version.
       - Dispatch
           - [x] - Dispatch is nested, meaning that if there are multiple arguments in the generic signature, it will dispatch on the